panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 ## 3. The asynchronous callback

-> The *asynchronous callback* is executed at a *later* time than the execution of the higher-order function.
+> The *asynchronous callback* is executed at a *later* time after the execution of the higher-order function.

 A good example of asynchronous callbacks is the timer function `setTimeout(callback, time)`.
 It invokes the `callback` after `time` milliseconds have passed.